Golden Gate to Ancient Rus'. VI

 5. b) monks

-6. b) annals
+6. b) chronicles

 Slide26 Universe Sound

-book exhibition
+Book exhibition

 Game HISTORICAL DOMINO

-D / Z notebook from 12 No. 21
+D/Z notebook with 12 No. 21

-Methodical literature:
+Methodological literature:

 3. D.D.
 Danilov, G.E.
 Belitskaya, N.V.
-Ivanova "Lesson Plans" Part 2.
+Ivanova “Lesson plans” part 2.

 additional literature:

-Encyclopedia of the young historian.
+Encyclopedia of a young historian.

 Encyclopedia “I know the world” (History).